qmk/qmk_firmware/docs/isp_flashing_guide.md

 * **BootloadHID (PS2AVRGB)**
   * [ATmega32A](https://github.com/qmk/qmk_firmware/blob/master/util/bootloader_ps2avrgb_bootloadhid_1.0.1.hex)

 If you're not sure what your board uses, look in the `rules.mk` file for the keyboard in QMK.
-The `MCU =` line will have the value you need.
+The `MCU` and `BOOTLOADER` lines will have the value you need.
 It may differ between different versions of the board.

 ### Production Techniques